Drop-Database-Cascade/chatGPT-azurefuncs/README.md

 - Python 3.7 or later
 - Azure Functions Core Tools
 - An Azure Search Service with Semantic Search enabled and a Semantic Configuration Created
+- An OpenAI Key to access the API

 ## Configuration
 The following environment variables must be set: